 (b) on being required to submit to examination by the panel, refuses to do so or in any way obstructs the examination,

-an arbitrator may issue a certificate to that effect whereupon the worker’s right to compensation or to take or prosecute any proceeding under this Act or, in the case of a worker in receipt of a weekly payment, to that weekly payment, is suspended until an arbitrator certifies that the suspension is removed.
+the relevant authority may issue a certificate to that effect whereupon the worker’s right to compensation or to take or prosecute any proceeding under this Act or, in the case of a worker in receipt of a weekly payment, to that weekly payment, is suspended until the relevant authority certifies that the suspension is removed.

 (6) To the extent that the practice and procedure of a medical assessment panel are not prescribed under this Act, they are to be as the panel determines.

 [Section 145D inserted by No. 48 of 1993 s.
 25; amended by No. 42 of 2004 s.
-107.]
+107; No. 31 of 2011 s.
+35.]

 145E.
 Determinations